-Mortality Rate.
-The 1994 Group Annuity Reserving (94GAR) table, projected to 2002, based on a fixed blend of 50% of the unloaded male mortality rate and 50% of the unloaded female mortality rates, was used.
-This is a published mortality table which was designed to be used in determining the value of accrued benefits in defined benefit pension plans.
+Mortality Rate - The 1994 Group Annuity Reserving (94GAR) table, projected to 2002, based on a fixed blend of 50% of the unloaded male mortality rates and 50% of the unloaded female mortality rates, is used.

+This is a recently published mortality table which has been used in determining the value of accrued benefits in defined benefit pension plans.
+Projected future mortality improvement has not been used since it is our opinion that this table contains sufficiently conservative margin for the population involved in this valuation.

-Method of Determining Value of Benefits.
-The "value of benefits" has been assumed to be the portion of the premium after retirement date expected to be paid by the employer for each retiree and has been used as the basis for calculating the actuarial present value of OPEB benefits to be paid.
+Method of Determining Value of Benefits - The "value of benefits" has been assumed to be the portion of the premium after retirement date expected to be paid by the employer for each retiree and has been used as the basis for calculating the actuarial present value of OPEB benefits to be paid.
 The employer pays 90 to 95% of the cost of the medical insurance (depending on the plan) for the retiree and 50% for dependents.
 Medical and dental coverage ceases at age 65 (Medicare eligibility) for all retirees who retired on and after January 1, 2008.
-The rates provided are "unblended" rates as required by GASB 45.
+The rates provided are "unblended" rates as required by GASB Codification Section P50.

-Inflation Rate.
-Included in both the Investment Return Assumption and the Healthcare Cost Trend rates above is an implicit inflation assumption of 2.50% annually.
+Inflation Rate - Included in both the Investment Return Assumption and the Healthcare Cost Trend rates above is an implicit inflation assumption of 2.50% annually.

-Projected Salary Increases.
-This assumption is not applicable since neither the benefit structure nor the valuation methodology involves salary.
+Projected Salary Increases - This assumption is not applicable since neither the benefit structure nor the valuation methodology involves salary.